dfinity/ic-hs/README.md

  * Allow testing of external clients (like `dfx`) directly against the reference implementation.

- * Provide a simplified mock environment for testing Canisters (e.g. `motoko` output) that does not require networking.

-   In particular, provide `ic-ref-run`, a binary that allows scripting the execution of a single canister.

  * Aid in the production implementation of the Internet Computer, by allowing to probe the reference implementation to better understand intended